IBM-Swift/alert-notification-sdk/README.md

 Credentials Setup
 -----------------

 In order to use all of the features of the Alert Notifications SDK, you need an instance of the Alert Notifications service (be aware that this is a paid service only).
-Once you have obtained an instance of this service, select it from your Bluemix dashboard, and then click the "Service Credentials" tab.
+Once you have obtained an instance of this service, select it from your IBM Cloud dashboard, and then click the "Service Credentials" tab.
 Create a credential if you have not already.

 Once you have a credential created, select "View Credentials" and take note of the information that appears there.
 You will need the entire `name` and `password` fields for your application, but **you should only use the `url` field up to and including `/api`.** Do not include any portions of the `url` that come after that.